John Bolton: People's Mujahedin of Iran

-Prior to it being de-listed by the U.S. as a Foreign Terrorist Organization in 2012, Bolton spoke in favor of the People's Mujahedin of Iran (also known as the Mujahedin-e Khalq, or MEK), in at least one case being paid to do so.
-MEK has opposed the Iranian theocratic state since shortly after the 1979 Iranian Revolution.
-They also have a long history of criticism of and opposition to U.S. policy in the region.
-According to the State Department, the MEK "[f]ollow[s] a philosophy that mixes Marxism and Islam."
+Prior to it being de-listed by the U.S. as a Foreign Terrorist Organization in 2012, Bolton spoke in favor of the People's Mujahedin of Iran (also known as the Mujahedin-e Khalq, or MEK), MEK has opposed the Iranian theocratic state since shortly after the 1979 Iranian Revolution.
 According to his financial disclosure, he was given $40,000 for his 2016 speech to MEK.
 According to the 5 U.S.C. app. § 101-required 'US Public Financial Disclosure Report' (2018) for Bolton, released by Al-Monitor, he has received $40,000 of speaking fee for "Global Events–European Iranian Events" on June 1, 2017, the same day he made a speech for the MEK in a gathering in Paris, France.
 In May 2018, Joanne Stocker, a journalist and researcher studying the MEK, told Richard Engel of MSNBC that she estimates Bolton was paid "on the low-end, $180,000".
 Bolton's office has refused to comment on the matter.

 Russia

 In 2013, after NSA whistleblower Edward Snowden had been granted asylum in Russia, Bolton said: "I think in order to focus Putin's thinking, we need to do things that cause him pain as well.
 And while I know that not having a chance to have a bilateral meeting with his buddy Barack Obama will cause Putin to lose sleep, it's not damaging Russian interests."
+Bolton accused Snowden of treason, stating that "Snowden committed treason, he ought to be convicted of that, and then he ought to swing from a tall oak tree".

 Russian Senator Aleksey Pushkov, former chairman of the State Duma Committee on International Affairs, said after Bolton's appointment: "Bolton, along with Bush, Cheney and Rumsfeld, was an ardent supporter of the war in Iraq.
 A supporter of jihadists for the sake of overthrowing [Syrian President Bashar al-Assad].
 A great specialist in interventions and aggression, and adept at the use of force.
 McMaster is a general.
 Bolton is the ideologue of a new cold war, a convinced opponent of Russia."

 In a June 2017 article entitled "Vladimir Putin looked Trump in the eye and lied to him.
 We negotiate with Russia at our peril," Bolton called Russian interference in the 2016 United States elections "a true act of war."
 As Trump's national security advisor in July 2018, Bolton referred to the investigation into the Russian interference as "the Russia witch hunt".

 In a December 2021 article entitled "Now Is the Time for NATO to Stand Up to Russia," Bolton called for an aggressive response to Moscow's troops build-up along the Ukraine border, before the full-scale invasion commenced in February 2022.

+On July 6, 2023, U.S. President Joe Biden approved the provision of cluster munitions to Ukraine.
+Bolton hailed the decision as "an excellent idea".